jallanxjallan/onemanairforce/adaptation/stories/muharto_regrets.md

 ---
+category: interview
+date: 25 September 1988
+status: draft
 title: Muharto Regrets
-date: No Date
-status: new
 ---

-Muharto tells Cameron that the sixth coffin, presumably containing Bob's remains, could not be buried with the others because he was a foreigner.
+Muharto tells Cameron that the sixth coffin, presumably containing Bob's remains, could not be buried with the others in the National Hero cemetary because he was a foreigner.
 Muharto's expression as he finishes his reminiscences convinces Cameron that he had regarded Freeberg as a close friend, and is seeking closure about his mysterious disappearance.
 As Cameron rises to leave, Muharto